arnoldclark/front-end-interview/README.md

 Thanks for taking part in our mob programming session!
 This session should last between 60 - 90 minutes.

+**Please don't write any code before the mob session.
+We value your time and this startpoint is being provided to take away the element of surprise from the session.**

 ## The aims of this session

 This session is intended to help us understand how you would approach a very common problem.